Visionatrix/Visionatrix/README.md

 ## Docker Compose

-Starting with Visionatrix version 2, we provide official Docker images along with a pre-configured `docker-compose.yml` file, making deployment faster and easier.
+We provide official Docker images along with a pre-configured `docker-compose.yml` file, making deployment faster and easier.
 The file is located at the root of the Visionatrix repository.

+### Image Registries

+Our Docker images are primarily hosted on **GitHub Container Registry (GHCR)**: `ghcr.io/visionatrix/visionatrix`.
+This is the default used by the `docker-compose.yml` file.

+For users who experience slow download speeds from GHCR (e.g., on certain cloud providers), we also provide a mirror on **Docker Hub**: `docker.io/bigcat88/visionatrix`.

 ### Available Services